piedraj/AnalysisCMS/README.md

     git clone https://github.com/piedraj/WZ13TeV
     cd WZ13TeV

-`AnalysisBase` should be recreated when the latino trees have been updated.
+The base class should be recreated when the latino trees have been updated.
 To do so, first read any new latino tree,

     root -l latino_WZTo3LNu.root

-Create the `AnalysisBase` skeleton,
+Then create `AnalysisBase`,

     latino->MakeClass("AnalysisBase")

-ROOT 6 is more exigent than ROOT 5.
-Please add `using namespace std;` before the `class AnalysisBase {` line.
+Finally, open `AnalysisBase.h` and add `using namespace std;`.

 4. Compile and run